leonardowolo/websites/README.md

-# Template Websites
+# Template Website

-Two templates website that I use to test out certain things.
+A templates website that I use to test out certain things.

 ## Getting Started